-Search engine friendly URL’s are important.
-That is because inclusion of keywords in page URL’s are taken into account, and have a bearing on rankings.
-Being able to exercise total control over page URL’s is important.
+Search engine-friendly URLs are important.
+That is because the inclusion of keywords in page URLs is taken into account, and has a bearing on rankings.
+Being able to exercise total control over page URLs is important.
 WordPress allows this with its Permalink functionality, coupled with manual URL control on every page or post!

-There are several WordPress SEO plugins that provide total control of title, descriptions and keywords, and these are easily installed and configured.
+There are several WordPress SEO plugins that provide total control of titles, descriptions and keywords, and these are easily installed and configured.

 Being able to control the off-page Title separately from the on-page heading is very important.
-The title’s 70 character limitation needs to be exploited to maximum effect, it is still an important SEO element in 2015!
-Page Headings are usually space-constrained, and in systems where the Heading automatically become the Title, you are deprived of a significant advantage.
+The title’s 70-character limitation needs to be exploited to maximum effect, it is still an important SEO element in 2015!
+Page Headings are usually space-constrained, and in systems where the Heading automatically becomes the Title, you are deprived of a significant advantage.

 The off-page Description (meta-tag) is a vital element in accurately describing the page contents.
 If each page has accurate, custom-written Description content, it is used verbatim in the search engine results pages (SERPs).
 In contrast, if you don’t use a Description, then Google will helpfully do its level best to generate an ‘ad lib’ Description of the page based on content.
 The result of that can either be not so bad, or truly awful.
 Regardless, its essential that YOU have control of the Description, and that you use it to maximum effect!

 The Keyword (meta-tag) has no part to play these days.
 Stuff it full of vaguely relevant garbage unrelated to page content and it will be either ignored or penalised.
 Don’t use it.